 When you head outdoors, whether at home or in a nearby recreation area, being prepared and alert to tick dangers is the best way to prevent these parasites from biting.
 Following these safety measures will help you and your family avoid ticks.

 Dress smart: Wear long pants, sleeves and socks, and tuck pants cuffs into boots or socks (yes, even in summer).
 Light colors are best, since they help you to spot ticks more easily.

 Stay on track: Stay to the center of hiking paths, and avoid grassy and marshy woodland areas.
 Ticks can’t jump — they simply hang out on brush and tall grasses waiting for you to pass and rub up against them.

 Inspect daily: Inspect yourself and your children for clinging ticks after being outdoors.
 Deer ticks are hard to see, with nymphs being dot-sized and adults smaller than a sesame seed.
 Remove the tick immediately using fine-tipped tweezers, and monitor your health closely after a bite, being alert for any signs and symptoms of a tick-borne illness.

-Use repellent: When in a tick-infested area, use of insect repellent is a good preventive measure; however, consider using a product designed to be applied to clothing rather than your skin.
+Use repellent: When in a tick-infested area, insect repellent is a good way to avoid ticks; however, consider using a product designed to be applied to clothing rather than your skin.